FAQ about Foster Care

 A pet foster parent provides a temporary home for a homeless pet while it’s waiting to be adopted.
 The foster parent provides basic care including love and affection, food, water, and shelter.
-A foster parent is responsible for preparing a dog or cat for its permanent home by acclimating it to living in a home by teaching it basic home manners.
+A foster parent is responsible for preparing a dog or cat for its permanent home by teaching it basic manners.

 Who can foster?

 If you are over 18 and can open your heart and home to a homeless animal, you can foster.
+(If you are not the owner of the home, you must have the permission of the owner to foster.)
 Each animal may have its own criteria for the perfect foster home.
 Some animals have special needs but there are more than enough homeless animals that need help.

 How much does fostering cost?